 Peers are only shared with services of the same name for the purpose of sending outgoing requests.
-Since the value of the application\opt() alias, passed to call/4, is the handle for identifying a peer as a suitable candidate, services that share peers must use the same aliases to identify their supported applications.
+Since the value of the application_opt() alias, passed to call/4, is the handle for identifying a peer as a suitable candidate, services that share peers must use the same aliases to identify their supported applications.
 They should typically also configure identical capabilities(), since by sharing peer connections they are distributing the implementation of a single Diameter node across multiple Erlang nodes.

-'''

 {spawn_opt, [term()]}

-'''

-An options list passed to erlang:spawn\opt/2 when spawning a process for an incoming Diameter request, unless the transport in question specifies another value.
+Options list passed to erlang:spawn_opt/2 when spawning a process for an incoming Diameter request, unless the transport in question specifies another value.
 Options monitor and link are ignored.